dmitrymatio/setupReactDocs/docs/Installation.md

 # Installation
 {: .no_toc }

-A step by step instruction on how to install the required software for setting up the react environment from scratch.
-By the end of this step you will have a empty react ready directory to work with.
+The following are steps needed to install the required software for setting up the react environment.
+By the end of these steps you will have a react ready directory to work with.

-{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }